 What Is Involved In Tendinitis Treatment In Singapore?

-The treatment approach would be to modify activity to reduce stress on the tendon.
-Physiotherapy and also a heel lift can be useful measures to give pain relief.
-Anti-inflammatory medications can also be used.
+The best treatment approach is to modify activity to reduce stress on the tendon.
+Physiotherapy and a heel lift can be useful measures to provide pain relief.
+Anti-inflammatory medications may also be used.

-Led by the capable Doctor Tan Ken Jin, our clinic has helped thousands of people across Singapore receive the assistance they need to live their best life.
-Providing consultation for a wide variety of conditions across all age groups, Doctor Tan can assist with the diagnosis and treatment of children’s flatfeet, knee sports injuries and Achilles tendon tears.
+Providing consultation for a wide variety of conditions across all age groups, Doctor Tan can assist with the diagnosis and treatment of children’s flatfeet, knee sports injuries and Achilles tendinitis treatment in Singapore.

 Surgery for chronic tears

 Chronic or missed Achilles tears are not that infrequent.
 In many cases, the original tear may have not been diagnosed immediately due to a variety of reasons.
-Many patients end up with a tendon that is torn and a relatively large gap between the ends.
-This would traditionally require a fairly complicated reconstruction involving a significant wound/incision and use of local tendon flaps or a nearby tendon transfer eg, flexor hallucis longus [FHL] transfer to bridge the gap.
-Recently, Dr Tan has been using an arthroscopic technique to perform a minimally invasive tendon reconstruction of chronic tears.
-This has the advantage of minimal wound complications and less concern for complications.
+Many patients end up with a torn tendon, which has a large gap between the ends.

-For more information on our minimally invasive surgery or to book a consultation, call on 6734 8168 or email us at email@example.com.
+If you’ve experienced Achilles tendinitis and tears, expert treatment can be found with Singapore’s own Foot & Ankle Doctor.
+For more information or to book a consultation, call +65 6734 8168 or email us at email@example.com.